ykhli/ascii-logo/README.md

 # ASCII Logo Generator

-A CLI tool to generate pretty ASCII fonts and convert them to SVG logos.
+A command-line tool for creating ASCII text art and converting it to SVG logos.

 ## Installation